MohammedArab1/ThaqalaynAPI/README.md

 3. Using the .env.example file, create a .env file at the root of the directory.
 You will need a value for `MONGODB_URI`.
 This is the URI of your mongoDB atlas instance that stores the data.
 This uses models found in /v1/models and /v2/models.
 4. run `npm start`

-## Deployment
+#### API Deployment

 The application runs on a VPS hosted on Hetzner.
 Deployment is made through Ansible.
-Ansible deployments must be made from a machine that has ansible installed and can access, via SSH, the VPS. to deploy, run the following command from such machine, in the root project directory: `ansible-playbook -i inventory.yaml playbook.yaml`
+To deploy, run the following command from such machine, in the root project directory: `ansible-playbook -i inventory.yaml playbook.yaml`

 Ansible logs into the VPS server on your behalf and completes the following steps (playbook.yaml):
 1. Pulls changes from git